 Adapted from a recipe by Jean-Marie Amat

-4. Using the remaining butter, generously grease the molds.* Fill each mold two-thirds of the way up.
+- Using the remaining butter, generously grease the molds.
+(Molds for cannelés are available at most kitchen-supply stores.)
+Fill each mold two-thirds of the way up.
 Depending on the size of your molds, this will make about a dozen.